cloudwalk/infinitepay-woocommerce-plugin/readme.txt

 == Changelog ==
 - 1.1.8 (2022/06/29) -
 * Bug fixes
-    - Fixed credit card paid status to "processing" when confirmed
+    - Updated order status to "processing" when payment is confirmed

 = 1.1.7 (2022/06/24) =
 * Bug fixes